Black women, across generations, heed Biles’ Olympic example

 Biles went on to win a bronze medal in the balance beam competition on Tuesday.

-Four-time Grand Slam winner Naomi Osaka, 23, first raised concerns about her mental health in June when she avoided speaking to the press during the French Open, and ultimately pulled herself out of the competition until the Tokyo Games.
-Although Osaka was eliminated from Olympic medal competition, she reiterated her concern for her own well-being.
+Four-time Grand Slam winner Naomi Osaka, who is of both Japanese and Haitian descent, first raised concerns about her mental health in June when she avoided speaking to the press during the French Open, and ultimately pulled herself out of the competition until the Tokyo Games.
+Although Osaka, 23, was eliminated from Olympic medal competition, she reiterated her concern for her own well-being.

 “I definitely feel like there was a lot of pressure for this,” Osaka said after the Olympic defeat.
 Weeks earlier, she had written an op-ed for Time magazine in which she said: “It’s OK to not be OK, and it’s OK to talk about it.”